 This option would still allow the Water Boards to require chronic and/or acute toxicity monitoring using other toxicity test methods and species that are not included in Section IV.B.1.b. of the Provisions.
 Such toxicity test methods may be necessary to test for certain pesticides or chemicals where test species in Section IV.B.1.b. of the Provisions either are not as sensitive to a particular toxicant of concern, or do not represent a good surrogate to protect resident species.

+Although the implementation requirements in the Provisions are not as prescriptive for storm water dischargers as they are for non-storm water NPDES dischargers, the numeric water quality objectives in the Provisions would apply to all inland surface waters, enclosed bays, estuaries, and coastal lagoons no matter the type of dischargers that discharge to that water.
+All dischargers, including storm water dischargers, would be responsible for ensuring that their discharge does not cause or contribute to an exceedance of the aquatic toxicity water quality objectives or impair aquatic life beneficial uses in the receiving water.
+In addition, the Water Boards can utilize the numeric water quality objectives in conjunction with programs designed to protect water quality from storm water, such as the Strategy to Optimize Resource Management of Storm Water (STORMS) to develop implementation requirements specific to storm water, or to develop statewide implementation requirements.

 While this option would not establish a statewide storm water monitoring program for the protection of aquatic life, the use of the TST approach is expected to improve toxicity data interpretation which would, in turn, enable the Water Boards to appropriately address toxic events.
 Using the same statistical approach for analyzing toxicity test data will also help improve statewide data analysis and reporting.

 Option 2: Require toxicity numeric effluent limitations for NPDES storm water dischargers with reasonable potential